akpandey-dev/web-projects/Simple_URL_Engine/README.md

 # URL player.

 Very simple program to open a given link.
-Simple UI, and gradientt shade for playbox.
+Simple UI, and gradient shade for playbox.

 ### Main features:
-    * Can open many typees of links.
+    * Can open many types of links.
     * Can play most of the YouTube Videos.
     * Future upgrade coming soon.